Skip to main content

 4. Combinations of the above

-Some companies including Kanegrade are using combinations of the above techniques and raw materials to closely replicate smoke flavours which were previously permitted, and these can be more easily modified to get the exact smoke nuance required in your final product: whether that be oak, hickory, applewood, mesquite and others.
+Some companies including Kanegrade are using combinations of the above techniques and raw materials to closely replicate smoke flavours which were previously permitted, and these can be more easily modified to get the exact smoke nuance required in your final product: whether that be oak, hickory, applewood, mesquite and others, and also ensuring that they are suitable for the application.

 Reformulation strategies